Thursday, July 3, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-As we mentioned previously, this is such a rich universe and there are a lot of other great moments from the franchise we didn’t have time to mention.
+There are many great grade school movies that have been made over the years and maybe your list looks very different than ours.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.